|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Assigned to the 5th Air Force, 8th Fighter Group, 35th Fighter Squadron.
+Assigned to the 5th Air Force (5th AF), 8th Fighter Group (8th FG), 35th Fighter Squadron (35th FS).
 No known nickname or nose art.

-Inbound were fifteen A6M2 Zeros from the Tainan Kōkūtai that departed from Lae Airfield.
+Meanwhile, inbound were fifteen A6M2 Zeros from the Tainan Kōkūtai (Tainan Air Group) that took off from Lae Airfield.
 Six from the 1st chutai and nine from the second chutai.
 Twelve other Zeros from 3rd chutai were patrolling elsewhere.

 Over the Port Moresby, a furious air combat occurred between the Airacobras and Zeros approximately twenty-five minutes and drifted eastward.
 Carpenter reported last seeing Hawkins fly into clouds, he was "last seen 5-10 miles south of Rigo."
 When Hawkins failed to return and was officially listed as Missing In Action (MIA).
 His Airacobra was officially condemned on October 31, 1944.
 Hawkins was likely one of the P-39s claimed by the Zero pilots.
 Also lost was P-39F 41-7162 (survived).